 ||Availability||Not available to visiting students

-Academic reading and discussion familiarises students with educationally influential accounts of oral language development in children, including children who are acquiring additional languages.
-Relationships between oracy and literacy, and between both of these modalities and cognition, are considered.
+Relationships between speech and written language are considered, as are relationships between language and thought.
 Theoretical models are related to explorations of contemporary and historical samples of variation and change in patterns of classroom discourse.

 A focus on individual and group socialisation into language and education is paralleled by an examination of historical changes in language, geographical variation and social stratification.
 Students are encouraged to relate these aspects of language to their own individual histories and repertoires, and to implications for social justice in language and literacy policy.